minghuaw/toy-rpc/book/08_pubsub.md

 A simple PubSub support is added in 0.8.0.
 A simple example can be found [here](https://github.com/minghuaw/toy-rpc/tree/main/examples/tokio_pubsub).

 A publisher can be created on the server side or the client side using the `publisher::<T: Topic>()` method, and a subscriber can be created using the `subscriber::<T: Topic>(cap: usize)` method.
-They both take one type parameter `T` that must implements the `toy_rpc::pubsub::Topic` trait.
+They both take one type parameter `T` which must implement the `toy_rpc::pubsub::Topic` trait.
 You can use the provided derive macro `#[derive(toy_rpc::macros::Topic)]` to define a struct as the pubsub message or by manually implementing the `toy_rpc::pubsub::Topic` trait on a type.

 ```rust,noplaypen
 use toy_rpc::macros::Topic;